openvstorage/framework-cinder-plugin/edge/newton/guide.md

-# Installing OpenStack via Ansible the ALL IN ONE way
+# Installing OpenvStorage in OpenStack

 ## Description
 This setup is a easy way to setup OpenStack on 1 VM in LXE containers.